 Each case scenario involves the question as to whether management correctly accounted for the leasing arrangement by not capitalizing the leased assets.
-For the rules-based accounting manipulation, the "brightline" rules of Standard No.13 (FASB, 1976) are provided as the guidelines that the management and the auditors followed in the preparation of the financial statements.
+For the rules-based accounting manipulation, the "bright-line" rules of Standard No.13 (FASB, 1976) are provided as the guidelines that the management and the auditors followed in the preparation of the financial statements.
 Standard No. 13 states that a lease must be capitalized if the lease term is equal to 75 percent or more of the economic life of the leased asset or the present value of the minimum lease payments equal to 90 percent or more of the fair market value of the leased asset (equipment).
-For the principles-based manipulation, capitalization must occur if the lease term includes "most" of the economic life of the asset or if the present value of the minimum lease payments equal to "most" of the fair market value of the leased asset (equipment).
-The word "most" used here corresponds to similar use of the word "most" used in the suggested convergence (as opposed to adoption) of IFRS with GAAP (AICPA, 2011).
+For the principles-based manipulation, capitalization must occur if the lease term includes "most" of the economic life of the asset or if the present value of the minimum lease payments equal to "most" used here corresponds to similar use of the word "most" used in the suggested convergence (as opposed to adoption) of IFRS with GAAP (AICPA, 2011).